noserver-js/web-example/README.md

 To run example should be setuped:
  - [faas cli to start faas server](https://github.com/noserver-js/faas)
  - [functions examples](https://github.com/noserver-js/function-examples)
+ - [link faas-client](https://github.com/noserver-js/faas-client).
+Because it is not pushed to npm
  - [web-example](https://github.com/noserver-js/web-example)

 Link faas as npm package because it is not published at npm